INTERNATIONAL WAY OF ST JAMES IN SLOVENIA

 The description in the International Guide to the “European Pathways to Compostela” which in the Middle Ages provided a route to Compostela, the historical and archives sources, mediaeval murals presenting the miracle of St. James and mediaeval statues of St. James in Slovenian churches as well as folk songs on the pilgrims of St. James are the benchmarks for the members of the Association in researching the Middle Ages’ pathways traversing Slovenian territory and leading to Compostela.
 Where does the pathway of St. James, better known as camino which is Spanish for a way, run in Slovenia?
 Europe was criss-crossed with footpaths that led to Compostela; and Slovenian territory was no exception in its being mapped with “the footpaths that used to be”.

-The central pathway which was named the trunk of St. James’s Way takes its course from the Croatian border at the Obrežje border crossing through Ljubljana towards Trieste.
-Its Upper Carniolan branch runs from Ljubljana via Korensko sedlo (Wurzen Pass) to Austria or via Svete Višarje to Kanalska dolina in Italy and on to Compostela.
-From the Hungarian border towards central Slovenia the third direction, the so-called Hungarian branch, is indicated among other things with the names of former pilgrimage shelters Špitalič at Žička kartuzija (Domus in Valle Sancti Johannis), Špitalič in Tuhinjska dolina (the Valley of Tuhinj), a ceramic cup found at the castle of Celje…
+The central pathway – Dolenjska and Primorska Way – takes its course from the Croatian border at the Obrežje border crossing through Ljubljana towards Trieste.
+Gorenjska Way leads from Ljubljana via Kanalska dolina in Italy to Svete Višarje (Monte Lussari) and on to Compostela.
+From the Hungarian border towards central Slovenia the third direction, the so-called Prekmurso – štajerska Way, is indicated among other things with the names of former pilgrimage shelters Špitalič near Žička kartuzija (Domus in Valle Sancti Johannis), Špitalič in Tuhinjska dolina (the Valley of Tuhinj), a ceramic cup found at the castle of Celje…

 Even today the following words hold true: